secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/canada-corp-benefits/index.html.md

 * 14 days of unpaid leave for team members who are in quarantine due to COVID-19
 * Team Members should select `Out Sick` in PTO by Roots.

-**Critical Illness of a Child Leave** _Team members who have been employed with Gitlab for at least 90 days_
+**Critical Illness of a Child Leave** _Team members who have been employed with GitLab for at least 90 days_
 * Up to 36 weeks for the critical illness of the team member's child.
 * Team members may be eligible for Employment Insurance.
 * Team Members should select `Out Sick` in PTO by Roots.

-**Death or disappearance of a child leave** _Team members who have been employed with Gitlab for 90 days_
+**Death or disappearance of a child leave** _Team members who have been employed with GitLab for 90 days_
 * Up to 52 weeks if the child has disappeared
 * Up to 104 weeks if the child has died as the probable result of a crime
 * Team Members should select `Bereavement` in PTO by Roots.

-**Domestic Violence Leave** _Team members who have been employed with Gitlab for at least 90 days_
+**Domestic Violence Leave** _Team members who have been employed with GitLab for at least 90 days_
 * Up to 10 days of unpaid leave each calendar year.
 This does not carry over if unused.
 * Team Members should select `Out Sick` in PTO by Roots.

-**Long-term illness and injury leave** _Team members who have been employed with Gitlab for at least 90 days_
+**Long-term illness and injury leave** _Team members who have been employed with GitLab for at least 90 days_
 * Up to 16 weeks of unpaid leave.
 * Team members may be eligible for Employment Insurance.
 * Team members must submit a medical certificate issued by a nurse practitioner or physician stating the estimated duration of leave.
 * Team Members should select `Out Sick` in PTO by Roots.

-**Personal and family responsibility leave** _Team members who have been employed with Gitlab for 90 days_
+**Personal and family responsibility leave** _Team members who have been employed with GitLab for 90 days_
 * Up to 5 days each calendar year to care for their own health or to meet family responsibilities in relation to a [family member](https://www.alberta.ca/personal-family-responsibility-leave.aspx#jumplinks-2).
 This does not carry over to the following year if unused.
 * Team Members should select `Out Sick` in PTO by Roots.

-**Reservist Leave** _Team members who have been employed with Gitlab for at least 26 consecutive weeks_
+**Reservist Leave** _Team members who have been employed with GitLab for at least 26 consecutive weeks_
 * Up to 20 days each calendar year for annual training
 * As long as necessary to accommodate the period of service required for [international or domestic deployment](https://www.alberta.ca/reservist-leave.aspx#jumplinks-2).
 * Team Members should select `Mandatory Civilian Service` in PTO by Roots.